-In the third quarter of 2016, we began implementing restructuring actions to lower operating expenses.
+In the third quarter of 2016, we began implementing restructuring actions to lower operating expenses and cost of revenues.
 The restructuring actions have included reductions in our global workforce, the elimination of certain non-core projects, consolidation of office space at our corporate headquarters and the engagement of management consultants to assist us in making organizational and structural changes to improve operational efficiencies and reduce expenses.